Sujal8652/ShadowFox/e-commerce website/README.md

 - Built using HTML, CSS, and JavaScript

 ## 🧠 Technologies Used
-- HTML5 for structure
+- HTML for structure
-- CSS3 for styling and layout
+- CSS for styling and layout
 - JavaScript for interactivity and dynamic content